Wcoder547/ECOMMERCE-PROJECT/README.md

-# ECOMMERCE-PROJECT
+# ECOMMERCE-WEB-APPLICATION

 ## Project Description

-ECOMMERCE-PROJECT is an open-source e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
+ECOMMERCE-WEB-APPLICATION is an open-source e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
 It includes a React-based user-facing site, a REST API backend using Express/Node, and a React admin dashboard.
 The project is written in TypeScript and uses Redux for predictable state management.
 Node.js serves as the server runtime, and Express provides the web framework for the API.

 For authentication and payments, the app integrates Firebase Authentication (Google OAuth) and Stripe for secure payment processing.
 It uses Redis as an in-memory cache and session store for fast data access.
-Media and product images are stored on AWS (e.g. Amazon S3) for scalability and durability.
+Media and product images are stored on Cloudinary for scalability and durability.
 The entire application is containerized with Docker for consistent development and production environments.

 ## Features